 I live far from campus – does that mean I’ll have to pay more?

 No, although you can choose to.
-The $1 per pay period suggested offset amount covers the average employee commute.
+The $1 per pay period suggested offset amount covers the average employee commute, which has bene calculated to be about 9 miles.
 If you live particularly far away – or if you wish to make a bigger impact – you can choose a higher dollar amount for your offset.

 If I choose to participate in this program, does that mean I am not allowed drive my car to work?